hsf-training/analysis-essentials/python/methods.md

 _keyword arguments_ in any order.
 You can even mix _positional arguments_ with
 keyword arguments, but any keyword arguments must come last.

-Using keyword arguments is particularly useful for arguments with act as flags, because it’s often not obvious what your `True` or `False` is doing.
+Using keyword arguments is particularly useful for arguments which act as on/off flags, because it’s often not obvious what your `True` or `False` is doing.

 ```python
 >>> def add(x, y, show):